Flight Of The Butterflies Movie

 Hogs Gone Wild

-An investigation is underway into the death of an Oregon farmer who was eaten by his hogs.
-Authorities in Coos County say 70-year old Terry Garner went out to feed his animals, including several hogs that weighed about 700 pounds apiece.
-Shortly thereafter, family members went to the hog pen and found Garner's dentures, but little else.
+An investigation was done regarding the death of an Oregon farmer who was eaten by his hogs.
+Authorities said the 70-year old man went out to feed his animals, including several hogs that weighed about 700 pounds apiece.
+Shortly thereafter, family members went to the hog pen and found the man’s dentures, but little else.
 Authorities say the hogs ended up eating most of the man in their enclosure.
-Officials are trying to figure out whether one of the animals knocked Garner down, or if he might have had a heart attack and ended up in a position where the hogs could consume him.
+Officials tried figure out whether one of the animals knocked the man down, or if he might have had a heart attack and ended up in a position where the hogs could consume him.